-The creation of the GRI survey was inspired by work done in the study of personality over the last 100 years, most notably by the pioneering work of Walter Clark in the 1940s, as well as academic research on the stability of personality and personality dimensions.
+The creation of the GRI survey was inspired by work done in the study of personality over the last 100 years, most notably by the pioneering work of Walter Clark in the 1940s, as well as academic research on the stability of personality dimensions.

 Growth Resources continues to research topics such as entrepreneurship, typical behavioral profiles for different jobs, leadership development, construct validity, work environment adaptation, and leadership education.

 The checklists and statistics that power our behavior profiles are evaluated and adjusted on a regular basis to ensure we provide the most up-to-date measurement quality and validity.
 Our algorithms used to generate graphs and comments (our secret sauce) are continuously challenged to make sure they are accurate and relevant.